 Practical and effective methods and materials are available to also prevent entry of pests into the crawlspace.

-In continuous (stem wall) foundations, pest entry is restricted with properly specified ventilation coverings.
-The 2003 International Building Code (Section 1203.3.1) prescribes a variety of materials for covering ventilation holes, provided the openings in the covering do not exceed 1/4″:
+In continuous stemwall foundations, pest entry is restricted with properly specified ventilation coverings.
+A variety of materials can be used, provided the openings in the coverings do not exceed 1⁄4˝.

 For protection under the floor, a breathable pest barrier is typically attached at the bottom edge of the joists to prevent pests from nesting in insulation and damaging wiring or other systems.
 Common materials used for this application include: house wrap, hardware cloth, fiberglass insect screen, plastic webbing or netting, corrosion-resistant wire mesh, and perforated vinyl or fiber-cement soffit panels.